- Way to produce metadata

 Video properties mapping

-For tracks representing video clips this approach is straightforward: use channel title as
+For tracks representing videos this approach is straightforward: use channel title as

 %artist% and original video title from the site as